AMSC-24-25/15-lb-15-lb/README.md

 | 15      | 6.937    | 5.353   | 0.357      |
 | 16      | 6.99     | 5.312   | 0.332      |

-The following table contains the execution times recorded on a pc with 8 cores and 16 threads.
-The simulation has been run for 1000 iterations with 20000 lattice points per thread.
+The table presents the execution times measured on a computer equipped with 8 cores and 16 threads.
+The simulation was performed for 1000 iterations, with each thread processing 20,000 lattice points.

 | Cavity Size | Threads | Time (s) | Efficiency |
 |-------------|---------|----------|------------|